Home » Cuisines » Traditional Chinese Food » Red Bean Buns (Dou Sha Bao 豆沙包)

 What kind of liner can I use for steaming the buns?

 I usually use dried bamboo leaves.
-It is an all-natural liner that also gives off a pleasant bamboo smell during the steaming.
+It is an all-natural liner that also gives off a pleasant bamboo smell during steaming.

 No need to soak them beforehand, just quickly wash and rinse and then cut at 2-inch intervals.